-Its time for trout on the peninsula with salmon showing in June!
+Run-off has subsided in most peninsula streams.
+Time for trout on the peninsula with salmon showing all summer into fall!
 Lakes will be your best bet with most moving water opeing up by June and in shape by July.
 Watch your flows and weather and plan accordingly.
 Check your regulations as the ONP regulations may differ.
 Be sure to be around after a good rain as flows drop.
 Sea run cutts and bull trout are great species to target with 3wt-5wt rods.
 These fish will move with big tidal pushes and bumps in flows.
 Feed them some small streamers or waking flies.
 Lots of fishing to be done all year, from alpine lakes too little creeks and big glacial fed rivers the coast has it all.
 Bring your rain jacket, no expectations, bear spray, a good map and an attitude to explore.

 With so few wild fish left we need to fish in manners which don't put constant pressure on them.
 Methods that allow the fish to move actively to the fly greatly reduce the pressure on non-biting or non active fish and hopefully allow more fish to spawn.
 Steelhead fishing is not a numbers game and trying to catch as many in a day is harmful to the resource.
 Limiting your impact and swinging flies is a great way to find fish.
 Get out of the boat stretch those legs and remind yourself why you are here.
 To see current info on run size and timing visit here: https://fortress.wa.gov/dfw/score/score/species/steelhead.jsp?species=Steelhead